bonanitech/blog/_posts/2018-04-25-track-battery-levels-with-home-assistant-and-custom-ui.md

 date:   2018-04-25 11:25:00
 tags: [Home Assistant, CustomUI]
 permalink: /track-battery-levels-with-home-assistant-and-custom-ui/
-excerpt: "Tracking the battery level of your devices in Home Assistant."
+excerpt: "If you have sensors around the house, you should be concerned about the battery life of these sensors.
+Unless they are hard wired, of course. 🙂"
 ---
 <!-- markdownlint-disable html -->
 **--- EDIT \(Feb 05, 2020\) ---**